top of page

 I stared at it.
 The lines writhed, geometry folding and unfolding on itself like it was being animated by some hidden hand.
 Then a voice—not audible, not imagined, but intimate as a secret—said: “Emrys.”
 Not a sound, but a signature, written directly onto the surface of my thoughts.

-I yanked the door closed.
+I slammed the door closed.
 I think I stood there for a minute, maybe three.
 When I opened it again, the symbol was still there, but it was just black Sharpie now, nothing more.

 I told Miri, because she was the only one who wouldn’t call the guidance office.
 She stared at the symbol like it was a long-lost relative, then took a photo, emailed it to herself, and spent the next three days texting me at all hours about “cymatics,” “sacred geometry,” and why the ancients were definitely more fun at parties.